m-daniela/chat-app/Notes/work.md

 Authenticated encryption (AE) is a mix between a cipher and a MAC and it is used to assure data confidentiality and authentication.

-The combinations are different in terms of the order of the encryption and authentication, and the following three ways can be defined.
+The combinations are different in terms of the order of the encryption and authentication, and the following common three ways can be defined.
 The message is not accepted if the ciphertext or the tag was corrupted.

 **Encrypt and MAC**
 The ciphertext and the tag are computed separately.
 The recipient then decrypts the ciphertext and uses it to obtain the tag and compares it to the received tag.